tim2CF/boilex/README.md

 - `Credo` static code analysis tool will make your code pretty and consistent.
 Can be configured with `.credo.exs` file.
 - `scripts` directory contains auto-generated bash helper scripts.

+### boilex.release

+Script bumps version, creates new release, changelog and pushes new tag to github.

 ### boilex.ci

 Some mix tasks are made to use by CI.
 But of course tasks can be executed locally if needed.
 List of tasks: